-One of the best and most unique places to stay in Dubai is the Palm Jumeirah, where seaside resorts and water sports reign supreme!
+One of the best and most unique places in Dubai is the Palm Jumeirah, where seaside resorts and water sports reign supreme!

 We have hand picked a few of our favourite accomodation options and listed them below.
 In case nothing takes your fancy though, we also have our epic Best Hostels in Dubai post.

 Best Hostel in Dubai – Backpacker 16 Hostel